freelensapp/freelens/troubleshooting/custom-prometheus.md

 # Using Custom Prometheus

-When using custom prometheus with Lens app, Lens expects certain things for prometheus rules and labels.
+When using custom prometheus with Freelens app, Lens expects certain things for prometheus rules and labels.
 Below is listed the changes required to see metrics properly.

 ## kube-prometheus